If you are still on probation after a DUI, unfortunately:

 2) Determine if it time to bring the Motion to Terminate Probation or not.

-So, if you are on probation for 5 years, add 3 years from the date you were placed on probation, i.e. the conviction date.
+So, if you are on probation for 5 years, you typically add 3 years from the date you were placed on probation, i.e. the conviction date.
+With a good reason, you can try a motion to terminate.

-If you were placed on probation for 3 years, you are eligible to file a petition to dismiss (expunge) after the 3 years.
+If you were placed on probation for 3 years, you are eligible to file a petition to dismiss (expunge) after the 3 years as long as you timely and successfully completed all terms of probatin.

 The conviction date can easily be found on your final (8 1/2 by 14 inches) court papers often called “MISDEMEANOR – DUI/TRAFFIC JUDGMENT MINUTES.”